Chapter 6:

 “We have to get up the stairs.
 That floor will kill us!”

 Lev carried Kitezh up the spiral stairs, only to find a dead end.
-An opening to the top of the bastion.
+It was an opening to the top of the bastion.

 Meanwhile, Frigyes and Marigold witnessed the action from the pier.

 “Are they alive in there?
-It’s looking inside the bastion so maybe they’re still putting up a fight!”
+That wolf is looking inside the bastion like it's searching for something, so maybe they’re still putting up a fight!”
 Frigyes yelled.
-“Marigold, my weapons are frozen in the river, so you need to save them!”
+“Marigold, my weapons are frozen in the river.
+You're the only one with a wand to save them!”

-Frigyes and Marigold run closer to the swamp wolf.
+Frigyes and Marigold ran closer to the swamp wolf.
 Frigyes used a spell to scan the monster.

 “Yep, we’re dead.
 That thing is resistant to fire spells.”